NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 - RAID 1 - Mirrored, redundant.
 If one fails, others available
 - RAID 5 - Good for reads, bad for writes, AWS does not recommend ever putting RAID 5's on EBS.
 Strongly discouraged.
 - RAID 10 - Striping & Mirrored, good redundancy, good performance.

+#### How can I take a Snapshot of a RAID Array?

+- **Problem** - Taking a snapshot excludes the data held in cache by applications and the OS.
+This doesn't really matter on single volume, however when using multiple volumes in a RAID Array, this can be a problem due to interdependencies of the array.

+- **Solution** - Take an application specific snapshot.
+  - Stop application from writing to disk.
+  - Flush all caches to the disk.
+  - How can we do this?
+    - Freeze the file system
+    - Unmount the RAID Array
+    - Shutting down the associated EC2 instance.